 In addition to holidays taken in term time, penalty fines can also be issued to parent/carers of students who have a series of 10 or more unauthorised absences.

 Good punctuality is also essential for students’ progress.
-Students who are late for school miss learning and develop bad habits resulting in them being unprepared for the world of work.
+Students who are late for college miss learning and develop bad habits resulting in them being unprepared for the world of work.
 Each half term, those students who have been regularly late will receive either a detention or a day in Internal Exclusion.
 They may also be placed on a monitoring card.

 How we will support you in encouraging good attendance